Nishitha0730/Smart-Fan-Project/README.md

-# Smart-Fan-Project
-This is my first project on Github
+# About my first project on Semester 2